fbpixel

 Dyslexia Virtual Tutoring and ADHD Tutors

-Our center can help your child with dyslexia.
-New York based EBL Coaching has years of experience with
+Our learning center can help your child with dyslexia achieve academic success.
+New York based EBL Coaching has years of experience helping students from around the world with

 dyslexia virtual tutoring

-and ADHD tutors, and using Orton Gillingham and other multi-sensory techniques, we help our students with cutting-edge dyslexia programs for children.
+and ADHD tutors.
+We use the Orton Gillingham method and other multi-sensory techniques to help students develop stronger academic skills with cutting-edge dyslexia programs.

-Our director Dr. Levy and our dyslexia and ADHD tutors can assess your child’s needs and help prescribe with a fully-featured dyslexia virtual tutoring program or ADD program.
-We help build up your child’s fundamental reading fluency by teaching them how to sound out words and spell them.
-Our tutors are dyslexia specialists and can fit a dyslexia reading program to suit your child’s requirements.
+Our director Dr. Levy and our dyslexia and ADHD tutors can assess your child’s needs and create a complete dyslexia virtual tutoring program or ADHD program.
+We help develop your child’s fundamental language skills by teaching them how to decoding and spell words, develop their reading fluency, and build stronger reading comprehension skills.

-We specialize in providing diagnostic and prescriptive tutorial plans for each student, including initial academic assessments and expert instruction.
+We specialize in providing diagnostic and prescriptive tutoring plans for each student, including initial academic assessments and expert instruction.

 Contact Us or Call (212) 249-0147

-Wondering if your child might have dyslexia or need an ADHD tutor?
+Wondering if your child might have dyslexia?
 Look for these signs.

 • You notice your child struggling to sound out words when reading.